HL7/davinci-atr/input/pagecontent/spec.md

 <div class="bg-success" markdown="1">

+### Creation of a Member Attribution List

+Member Attribution List are typically created by the Producer and published for use by the Consumer.
+However as described in the [Use Cases section](usecases.html) the Consumer could create a Member Attribution List in the Producer's system.
+In order to accomplish this the following API's are expected to be used by the Consumer.

+* To create the initial Member Attribution List, a POST on the Group resource is used with no members.
+This is an empty Member Attribution List.
+* Subsequently, the Consumer is expected to add different members to the list using the member-add operation.
+* Once the members have been added, the Consumer can invoke the davinci-data-export operation to retrieve the data associated with the Member Attribution List.
+* Consumers may also remove members from the Member Attribution List using the member-remove operation.

 ### Member Attribution List Reconciliation APIs

 The following are the Member Attribution List Reconciliation APIs and their purpose